-Other factors that may affect your alcohol absorption rate can include your age, your weight, your metabolism, your gender, the rate at which you drink and even how stressed you are.
+While eating food does affect your alcohol absorption rate, keeping your BAC lower, it is not the only factor that influences how quickly your body absorbs alcohol.
+Other factors that may affect your alcohol absorption rate include your age, your weight, your metabolism, your gender, the rate at which you drink, and even your current stress level.

-It’s important to recognize that eating before drinking will not stop you from being drunk.
-Also, what you eat does matter, especially when it comes to quantity.
-A few peanuts, pretzels or chips served up at the bar will not absorb alcohol the same way that eating a full meal before you start drinking will.
+While food can lower your BAC, you can still become drunk if you drink excessively, no matter how much you ate prior to drinking.
+That being said, quantity does matter quite a bit when it comes to how food affects your BAC.
+A few peanuts, pretzels, or chips served up at the bar will not absorb alcohol the same way that eating a full meal before you start drinking will.

-If you have been charged with drinking and driving, it is critical you call an attorney like Peter M. Liss as soon as possible.
+If you have been charged with drinking and driving, call an attorney like Peter M. Liss as soon as possible.
 You can schedule a free initial consultation by calling (760) 643-4050.